solana-foundation/developer-content/content/guides/dapps/cash-app.md

 - User B declines the request

 When initializing an anchor workspace, a file for typescript tests is generated.
-Naviagte to `cash-app-clone/cash-app/tests/cash-app.ts` to find the testing template, which will already have the required modules inported.
+Navigate to `cash-app-clone/cash-app/tests/cash-app.ts` to find the testing template, which will already have the required modules imported.

 First we need to set up our environment to interact with the Solana blockchain.